kube-go/jsonnet_demo/README.md

 ## Motivation

 This project was created to learn jsonnet using [tanka](https://tanka.dev/).
-In this demo we will install prometheus using tanka to kubernetes cluster.
+In this demo we will install prometheus using tanka on a kubernetes cluster.

 ## Pre-requisites